 - Drawing up draft contracts containing details such as fixtures and fittings included with the property.
 The terms of the contract are negotiated between the two solicitors.
 Once the contract is finalised it’s signed by each party…ready for the exchange.

-- Giving advice on additional costs including stamp duty, land tax and land registry fees.
+- Giving advice on additional costs including Stamp Duty Land Tax (SDLT) and land registry fees.

 - Exchanging contracts between the buyer and seller and negotiating a time and date to finalise the contracts.